Juliane Gaviraghi Mussoi

-I have a BSc in Biological Sciences from University of Caxias do Sul (Brazil), and in my Bachelor's thesis I analyzed how human presence impact the behaviour of Southern Lapwings (Vanellus chilensis).
+I have a BSc in Biological Sciences from University of Caxias do Sul (Brazil), and in my Bachelor's thesis I analyzed how human presence impacts the behaviour of Southern Lapwings (Vanellus chilensis).
 During my bachelors I was awarded a scholarship from the Brazilian federal government to study two semesters at Thompson Rivers University (Canada).
 There, I also participated in a research investigating the effects of parental care and quality of offspring plumage coloration in mountain bluebirds (Sialia currucoides) under the supervision of Dr. Matt Reudink.

 Biology of Terrestrial Animals - BIOSCI 338 - Teaching Assistant